Zillow Group, Inc. research snapshot

 ai Confidence

 High for reported financials, segment revenue, Q1 2026 operating metrics, cash flow, share count, governance facts, and calculation outputs.
-Medium for forward returns and technical levels because the Class C quote, legal events, housing data, and earnings expectations can change quickly.
+Medium for forward returns and technical levels because the Class C quote, legal events, housing data, and earnings expectations can change quickly, and Q2 2026 results are scheduled after the cutoff.

 investment Certainty